satwikkansal/wtfpython/README.md

 # Usage

-A good way to get the most out of these examples, in my opinion, will be just to read the examples chronologically, and for every example:
+A nice way to get the most out of these examples, in my opinion, will be just to read the examples chronologically, and for every example:
 - Carefully read the initial code for setting up the example.
-If you're an experienced Python programmer, most of the times you will successfully anticipate what's gonna happen next.
+If you're an experienced Python programmer, most of the times you will successfully anticipate what's going to happen next.
 - Read the output snippets and,
   + Check if the outputs are the same as you'd expect.
-  + Make sure know the exact reason behind the output being the way it is.
+  + Make sure if you know the exact reason behind the output being the way it is.
     - If no, take a deep breath, and read the explanation (and if you still don't understand, shout out! and create an issue [here](https://github.com/satwikkansal/wtfPython)).
     - If yes, give a gentle pat on your back, and you may skip to the next example.